 A camel coat is super versatile.
 It looks absolutely delicious with jeans or a sweater dress.
 It’s fabulous over a leather skirt or pants, and stunning for both a work look or a dinner out.
 Hell, you can even wear a camel coat over an athleisure look.
 The only thing a camel coat doesn’t really work for is formal wear.

-When styling a camel coat, it is essential you are pairing it with the “right” colors.
+When styling a camel coat, it is essential to pair it with the “right” colors.
 You generally want to stick to black and earth tones, but here is the full list of my favorite colors to wear with a camel coat:

 - Deep Greens